rusic/documentation/widgets/index.md

 The above will render an extended navigation widget in place of the above function.
 The widget function accepts the following parameters:

-* Type (string): All widget types are displayed below.
+* Type (string): All widget types are displayed below

-* Name (string, needs to unique name within a layout): This is a name for this widget.
-If a template / page type is swapped on the page and it contains a widget with the same name, it will pick up the values associated to this widget name (this only happens when a user has changed the values within the editor.
-Otherwise it will use the default values associated within the values object literal - 3rd parameter).
+* Name (string, needs to be a unique name within a layout): This is a name for this widget.
+If a template / page type is swapped on the page and it contains a widget with the same name, it will pick up the values associated to this widget name.
+(This only happens when a user has changed the values within the editor.
+Otherwise it will use the default values associated within the values object literal - 3rd parameter)

-* Default Values (object literal): coma separated key value pairs.
-All are defined and exampled in the respective widget documentation below.
+* Default Values (object literal): comma separated key value pairs.
+Examples are shown and all are defined in the respective widget documentation below

 * Hide Widgets: To hide a widget by default the following code can be inserted: ```"showTplWidget":"0"``` See example of the company logo widget below:

 {% highlight ruby %}